-Safer Working Practice 'Keeping children safe in education' (DfE 2019) states that schools and FE colleges should have a staff behaviour policy or code of conduct, and this must be included in induction training.
-Based on the non-statutory ' guidance for safe working practice' published in May 2019, this half-day or twilight course encourages staff groups to consider together how allegations of professional abuse occur and identify codes of behaviour that minimise the risk of unsafe conduct.
+Safer Working Practice 'Keeping children safe in education' (DfE 2022) states that schools and FE colleges should have a staff behaviour policy or code of conduct, and this must be included in induction training.
+Based on the non-statutory ' guidance for safe working practice' published in 2014 and most recently updated in Spring 2022, this half-day or twilight course encourages staff groups to consider together how allegations of professional abuse occur and identify codes of behaviour that minimise the risk of unsafe conduct.
 Explores best practice in a range of situations including intimate care, e-safety, safe touch, working 1:1 and social contact.

 Supervision skills for HTs and DSLs All designated staff should have access to child protection supervision but not all LAs / LSCPs offer training or guidance on this.
 We offer a half day course to groups of schools, MATs, etc. Alternatively, we do have limited capacity to provide supervision.

 Making sense of the DBS and other vetting checks A half day course explaining what the different checks are, how / when they should be done and how the single central record (SCR) is used to demonstrate compliance with KCSiE 2022 part 3 and other statutory or regulatory requirements.